 If compared to web applications, desktop apps offer much stronger data protection.
 When it comes to privacy, users usually feel more comfortable about storing their information on their computers, not on the internet.
 Of course, the data on a computer is also not totally safe, but it’s definitely safer than on the web.

 In general, desktop applications are faster than web applications since they run independently on your computer and do not require an internet connection.

 In general, desktop applications are faster than web-based ones, run independently on your computer, and do not require proper connection to the Internet.
 In this case, independency from web brings a positive result.

 Lower hosting costs

-Developing a website for a desktop application requires minimal hosting costs.
-All you need here is serving several pages along with downloading file to every user and then upgrading.
-At the same time, hosting costs for a web-based application are much higher.
+Developing a desktop application requires minimal hosting costs.
+All you need here is to serve several pages and download a file to every user.
+Meanwhile, hosting costs for web applications are much higher.

 Lack of portability